CSV2QBO Converter Help

-Use this option when your CSV file has names for each column and the account type defined.
+Use this option when you previously ran a similar file with Preview Mode or your CSV file has names for each column.
 Select, and this will bring up a file chooser dialog.
 Navigate to the folder containing the CSV file, select the file, and then select at the bottom of the dialog.
 The converter will run, giving some statistics on how many lines were processed and create a QBO file with the same name.
 If a QBO file with that name already exists you will be prompted to overwrite it.

 To use CSV2QBO from the command line or a script simply invoke it on Windows as:

 There is no need to specify an output file name, CSV2QBO will use the same name and an QBO extension.
 The log will be written to a file with the same name and a .log extension, or ERROR.log if the input file name is invalid.